Dog Bite Attorneys in Los Angeles

 The statute also shields dog owners from liability for dog bites on trespassers.
 However not all trespassers are criminals.
 Trespassing, being in a particular place without having the lawful authority or permission to be there, can be as innocent as a child going over into a neighbor’s yard to retrieve her ball, missing a “do not enter” sign, or unwittingly entering another’s property.
 Many dog attacks involving children occur when the child is legally a trespasser- in all these occasions the owner would be shielded from liability for the injuries caused by their dogs under the statute.

-In situations where the California dog bite statute is not applicable your lawyer can still successfully pursue your case by:
+In situations where the California dog bite statute is not applicable your dog bite lawyer can still successfully pursue your case by:

 1) Using the traditional negligence standard,